This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 The first way was (emphasis on the WAS) to buy your own paper lantern from numerous vendors and stalls (including temples) and light it and release it (this is what we did several times in 2018 at a previous Loy Krathong).

-However in Chiang Mai at Loy Krathong in 2022, releasing your own lantern in the city limits / downtown was strictly forbidden (with a fine or jail time for anyone caught releasing their own lantern).
-You could only release your own lantern way out of town if you attended one of the ticketed lantern mass releases.
+However in Chiang Mai at Loy Krathong, releasing your own lantern in the city limits / downtown is strictly forbidden (with a 60,000 baht fine or jail time for anyone caught releasing their own lantern).

 That said, the threat of a fine or jail didn’t stop several people (to be precise, overseas backpackers) releasing lanterns in downtown Chiang Mai in 2022.
 Maybe they didn’t know about the law (despite big signs EVERYWHERE).